 For the salad

 - 1/4 head of red cabbage, thinly shredded (white is also fine)

 - 1/4 cup chopped green spring onions (about 2 spring onions/scallions)

 - 1/2 bunch of fresh coriander leaves (saved from the stems used in the chicken)

 - A handful of fresh mint or Thai basil if available

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 3 tbsp lime juice
+- 3 tablespoons lime juice

-- 1 tbsp fish sauce
+- 1 tablespoon fish sauce

-- Serve cooked chicken mince on top of the dressed salad and topped with roasted cashews, dried shallots, coconut flakes and extra fresh herbs.
+- Serve the cooked chicken mince on top of the dressed salad and topped with roasted cashews, dried shallots, coconut flakes and extra fresh herbs.
 I often just mix everything together :)